sapphiredev/shapeshift/README.md

 const bigUint64Array = s.bigUint64Array;
 ```

-ShapeShift includes a handful of validations specific to typed arrays.
+Shapeshift includes a handful of validations specific to typed arrays.

 ```typescript
 s.typedArray().lengthLessThan(5); // Length must be less than 5